onewland/gomud/README.markdown

 ### HeartbeatClock
-`HeartbeatClock` is an example class showing how to create an object that is dependent on the Heartbeat function.
+`HeartbeatClock` is an example class showing how to create an object that is dependent on the Heartbeat function. `HeartbeatClock` does not implement persistence functions, so it will load when seeded but not remain after a server restart.